Azure/azure-sdk-for-java/sdk/communication/azure-communication-callingserver/swagger/README.md

 add-context-parameter: true
 context-client-method-parameter: true
 title: Azure Communication CallingServer Service
 directive:
+- from: swagger-document
+  where: $.definitions
+  transform: >
+    delete  $["CallLegStateChangedEvent"];
+    delete  $["CallRecordingStateChangeEvent"];
+    delete  $["InviteParticipantsResultEvent"];
+    delete  $["PlayAudioResultEvent"];
+    delete  $["ToneReceivedEvent"];
 - rename-model:
     from: CreateCallRequest
     to: CreateCallRequestInternal
 - rename-model:
     from: ParticipantsUpdatedEvent
     to: ParticipantsUpdatedEventInternal
 - rename-model:
     from: CommunicationParticipant
     to: CommunicationParticipantInternal
 - rename-model:
     from: GetCallRecordingStateResponse
     to: CallRecordingStateResponse
-#    from: swagger-document
-#    where: $.definitions
-#    transform: >
-#        delete  $["CallLegStateChangedEvent"];
-#        delete  $["CallRecordingStateChangeEvent"];
-#        delete  $["InviteParticipantsResultEvent"];
-#        delete  $["PlayAudioResultEvent"];
-#        delete  $["ToneReceivedEvent"];
 ```